christianang/coredns/plugin/forwardcrd/README.md

 ~~~

 With only the plugin specified, the *forwardcrd* plugin will default to the
 zone specified in the server's block.
-It will allow any `DNSZone` resource that
+It will allow any `Forward` resource that
 matches or includes the zone as a suffix.
 If **ZONES** are specified it allows
 any zone listed as a suffix.